 We propose to hold a Stakeholder Forum two or three times a year, taking up a full morning or afternoon.
 We propose to vary meeting dates to include school holiday periods so young people can attend as well as term time to accommodate those with childcare needs.

 If you are a DAD service user, DAD volunteer, DAD member or representative of a DAD project and you wish to be a member of DAD’s Stakeholder Forum please contact our Chair, Gordon Pybus, to register your interest.
-Email firstname.lastname@example.org phone 01325 489 999 or call into our main office in the marketplace and ask someone to give Gordon your name and contact details.
+Email Gordon Pybus or phone 01325 489 999.

 DAD Statement on Consultation